 Baiheng has been focused on Shuang Shan Tun, a property with a 2.05 square kilometre Prospecting License and a 0.778 square kilometre Mining License.
 The previous operator of Shuang Shan Tun mined eight gold mineralized structures from near surface down to a depth of about 250 metres.
 Since taking over, Baiheng has since discovered 15 deep gold-mineralized vein structures down to a depth of about 1,000 metres.
-Baiheng has developed a production shaft down to 1,000 metres in order to access three of the higher-grade mineralized structures.
-Baiheng has also begun development of horizontal levels and has indicated that it hopes to be in production in mid-to-late 2020.
+Baiheng has developed a production shaft down to 1,000 metres in order to develop the horizontal levels giving access to three of the higher-grade mineralized structures.